-- Mr. Francisco Javier Salas Collantes has a degree in Economics, specializing in Business Economics, and during his career he has held important professional positions in the areas of economy and finance, as well as positions of the highest corporate responsibility.
-Among other positions, he has been a Director of Banco Exterior de España, Argentaria and Infoleasing, he is a Founding Member and Manager of SAGA Servicios Financieros; he has been Chairman of INI, TENEO and IBERIA and is currently a Director of TELVENT and Chairman of its Audit Committee, and a Director of GED CAPITAL DEVELOPMENT, S.A., SGECR and GED IBERIAN PRIVATE EQUITY, S.A., SGECR, among others.
-He was Chairman of the Audit Committee for 3 years (2006-2009), having vacated this office upon expiration of the term envisaged in the Board Regulations. - Ms. Arantza Mendizábal Gorostiaga holds a Doctorate in Economics and is Professor of Applied Economics at the Faculty of Economics of Universidad del País Vasco.
-She has been a distinguished researcher in the areas of industrial and technological policy, an MP member of the Economy and Finance Committee, the Budget Committee and Spokeswoman for the Industry, Trade and Tourism Committee of the Lower House of Parliament.
-In addition to her duties as Professor, she is currently the Director of the European Documentation Center of Universidad del País Vasco.
-She was appointed Chairwoman of the Audit Committee on July 20, 2009, for a period of three years.

-Ms. María Jesús Álvarez González holds degrees in Law, Economics and Business Studies from Universidad Pontificia de Comillas.
+- Mr. Francisco Javier Salas Collantes has a degree in Economics, specializing in Business Economics, and during his distinguished career he has held important professional positions in the areas of economy and finance, as well as positions of the highest corporate responsibility.
+Among other positions, he has been a Director of Banco Exterior de España, Argentaria and Infoleasing, he is a Founding Member and Manager of SAGA Servicios Financieros; he has been Chairman of INI, TENEO and IBERIA and is currently a Director of TELVENT and Chairman of its Audit Committee, a Director of GED CAPITAL DEVELOPMENT, S.A., SGECR and GED IBERIAN PRIVATE EQUITY, S.A., SGECR, and Chairman of BLOQMARINE INTERNACIONAL, S.L., among others.
+He was Chairman of the Audit Committee for 3 years (2006-2009), having vacated this office upon expiration of the term envisaged in the Board Regulations. - Ms. María Jesús Álvarez González holds degrees in Law, and in Economics and Business Studies from Universidad Pontificia de Comillas.
 She has been a member of the board of directors of Enusa Industrias Avanzadas, S.A., Clínica Castelló, S.A., Indra Sistemas, S.A., Infoinvest, S.A., ENRESA, and Aluminio Español, S.A.
-She is currently the Economic and Financial Director of SEPI and is a member of the Board of Directors of Agencia Efe, S.A., Fundación SEPI and Fundación Laboral SEPI, among other positions.
+She is currently the Economic and Financial Director of SEPI, a member of the Board of Directors of Agencia EFE, S.A., a member of the Liquidating Board of the public entity RTVE, and a member of the Board of Trustees of Fundación SEPI and of Fundación Laboral SEPI.